Table of Contents

 Drag and drop support depends on the frontend being used.
 At the moment, only the VirtualBox Manager frontend provides this functionality.

 To use the VBoxManage command to control the current drag and drop mode, see Chapter 8, VBoxManage.
 The modifyvm and controlvm commands enable setting of a VM's current drag and drop mode from the command line.

 As Oracle VM VirtualBox can run on a variety of host operating systems and also supports a wide range of guests, certain data formats must be translated after transfer.
-This is so that the target operating system, which receiving the data, is able to handle them in an appropriate manner.
+This is so that the destination operating system, which receives the data, is able to handle them in an appropriate manner.